LortexConsole/Lortex/README.md

 # Building or installing

-You can fork the github page or download it.
+You can fork the github page or download it or downloading a release.
 After downloading the github page go inside and type "npm install".
 After installing all packages do "npm run start".
 And your done.